FlutterFlow/flutterflow-documentation/docs/understanding-the-flutterflow-ui/Projects/how-to-collaborate-on-projects.md

     </iframe>
 </div>

-1. Navigate to **Settings & Integrations** (from the left *Navigation Menu*) **> Project Setup > Collaboration > Invite Users**.
-2. Click on the **Invite User**.
-This will open a popup to enter user's email.
-3. Input their **email address** and select **Invite**.
+:::info
-4. If a user isn't already a FlutterFlow user, we will send them an invite email.
+- If a user isn't already a FlutterFlow user, we will send them an invite email.
 Their status will be shown as **Pending** until they create an account.
-5. To provide read-only access, tick the **Read Only** checkbox.

-:::info
-FlutterFlow subscriptions are seat based.
+- FlutterFlow subscriptions are seat based.
 A user added to your project will only have access to the features of their account plan.
 :::

 ## Branching Permissions